virtualzone/docker-piwik/README.md

 For more information on Piwik and check out it's [website][1].

-## Use pre-built docker-piwik

-This will grab my version of docker-piwik which may or may not be out of date and is a huge image file download.
-I recommend building docker-piwik yourself to avoid all these issues.

-    docker pull overshard/piwik

 ## Building docker-piwik

 Running this will build you a docker image with the latest version of both